Who Is Uketsu?

 Literary Analysis

 Chapter Four is where the novel entirely reframes its moral architecture.
-The “monsters” living in the houses, Ayano, Keita, and Momoya, are victims.
-The architecture designed to imprison and kill was repurposed by Keita into a theatrical prop, a stage set for a performance of compliance that kept the family alive.
+The "monsters" living in the houses, Ayano, Keita, and Momoya, are victims.
+The architecture was designed to imprison and kill.
+Keita repurposed it into a theatrical prop, a stage set for a performance of compliance that kept the family alive.

 Keita is the inverse of every Katabuchi ancestor.
-Where they built prisons to enforce the ritual, he built identical prisons to fake it.
+They built prisons to enforce the ritual.
+He built identical prisons to fake it.
 The structural language is the same.
 The moral content is opposite.

-Momoya nursing the sick baby shatters whatever remained of the reader’s horror at the imprisoned child.
-The narrative has been conditioning the reader to understand Momoya as a dangerous unknown, a pale figure glimpsed through windows, the engine of a murder factory.
-He is 10 years old, he has never killed anyone, and when he escapes his room for the first time, he tends to a sick infant.
+Momoya nursing the sick baby shatters whatever remained of the reader's horror at the imprisoned child.
+The narrative had trained the reader to read Momoya as a dangerous unknown.
+He was a pale figure glimpsed through windows and the engine of a murder factory.
+He is 10 years old and he has never killed anyone.
+He escapes his room for the first time and he tends to a sick infant.

-The chapter’s catharsis is deliberately incomplete.
-Keita’s disappearance does not resolve anything except the immediate threat.
-The houses are destroyed, the enforcers are dead, but the family structure that produced the ritual, the centuries of architectural tradition, the incestuous origin of the curse, all of it simply continues.
+The chapter's catharsis is deliberately incomplete.
+Keita's disappearance resolves nothing except the immediate threat.
+The houses are destroyed and the enforcers are dead.
+The family structure that produced the ritual continues, and so does the architectural tradition and the incestuous origin of the curse.

 Connective Tissue

-All the missing left hands are accounted for: the unidentified Chapter One body (an earlier ritual victim or another scavenged suicide, unexplained by Keita’s letter), Kyoichi’s severed hand (a scavenged suicide victim presented as an Offering), and the ritual’s centuries of accumulated demands.
-The body in Chapter One with the missing left hand was the establishment of the mystery.
-Keita’s confession resolves the Kyoichi case but deliberately does not resolve the Chapter One case.
+All the missing left hands are accounted for.
+The unidentified Chapter One body was an earlier ritual victim or another scavenged suicide, and Keita's letter never explains it.
+Kyoichi's severed hand came from a scavenged suicide victim presented as an Offering.
+Behind both sits the ritual's centuries of accumulated demands.
+The Chapter One body with the missing left hand established the mystery.
+Keita's confession resolves the Kyoichi case and deliberately leaves the Chapter One case open.

 The double vestibule receives its final and most layered meaning.
-It was not to imprison X. It was a quarantine to protect Hiroto from knowing what was behind that door, and to protect Momoya from knowing the full extent of the disparity between how they were each being raised.
+It was not to imprison X. It was a quarantine, and it worked in two directions.
+It protected Hiroto from what sat behind that door.
+It also protected Momoya from the full disparity between how each child was raised.

 Afterword: Kurihara